SWE-agent/SWE-agent/tools/xss_submit/README.md

-# XSS Submit with Security Validation
+# XSS Submission Tool

-Provides an alternative for `submit` that includes XSS security validation before submission.
+Submits XSS vulnerability reproduction results after validating the request configuration and checking for successful payload execution.

-The tool validates XSS vulnerabilities by testing actual HTTP requests and checking for payload reflection.
+Creates the final submission with task completion status and terminates the XSS analysis workflow.
+Also sends the final submission to the XSS analysis service.